Custom Blocks, Items, and Fluids

 Extra methods

-• .horizontal(horizontalSUpport: Consumer<HorizontalSupportBlockBuilder>): Allows for editing of the properties of the horizontal block
+• .horizontal(horizontalSupport: Consumer<HorizontalSupportBlockBuilder>): Allows for editing of the properties of the horizontal block

 • The consumer has the same methods as the default block builder and one additional one: